pablo-psichalis/comfypedia/README.md

 ## Mobile version
 [Capacitor](https://capacitorjs.com/) was installed to generate the mobile version.
 ### Android
-To generate the android apk you may use the following commands (requires Android studio and the Android SDK).
+To generate the android apk you may execute the following commands (requires Android studio and the Android SDK).
+1. `yarn build`
-- `npx cap copy`
+2. `npx cap copy`
-- `npx cap open android`
+3. `npx cap open android`

 ### iOS
 Coming soon...